-CHAPTER Eleven -Financial Analysis
+CHAPTER TWELVE -Financial Analysis

-11.1.
+12.1.
 FINANCIAL MANAGEMENT AND VIABILITY

-11.1.1 Revenue Management
+12.1.1 Revenue Management

-The municipality derives revenue through the rendering of services as mandated through the Constitution of the Republic of South Africa, Municipal Finance Management Act (MFMA) and other related regulations.
+The municipality derives revenue from rendering of services as mandated through the Constitution of the Republic of South Africa, Municipal Finance Management Act (MFMA) and other related regulations.
 Municipal revenue comprises of own revenue as well as grants from the national government.
-Own revenue contributes 44% of total revenue and shows a decrease from the prior financial year.
+Own revenue contributes 56%% of total revenue and which shows an increase from the prior financial year.